 - Grindelwald, at the base of the Eiger, is the largest town after Interlaken.
 It can be touristy at times.
-The town offers easy access to Jungfraujoch and lots of hiking trails;
+The town offers easy access to Jungfraujoch, First and Männlichen and lots of hiking trails.

-- Wengen is a car-free village on a plateau, with beatiful mountain views, easy access to Jungfraujoch and lots of hiking trails;
+- Wengen is a car-free village on a plateau, with beatiful mountain views, easy access to Männlichen and Jungfraujoch and lots of hiking trails.

-- Mürren is a car-free village on a plateau, with great views over the Lauterburnnen valley, easy access to the Schilthorn and quite some hiking trails.
-Traveling to other parts of the region takes a bit longer;
+- Mürren is a car-free village on a plateau, with great views over the Lauterbrunnen valley, quick access to the Schilthorn and quite some hiking trails.
+Traveling to other parts of the region takes a bit longer.

-- Lauterbrunnen, down in the Lauterbrunnen valley with tens of waterfalls, is small but centrally located.
-You can easily reach Wengen and Mürren from here;
+- Lauterbrunnen, down in the Lauterbrunnen valley with its many waterfalls, is small but centrally located.
+You can easily reach Wengen and Mürren from here.

 - Wilderswil is located just south of Interlaken.
 It's smaller, but also prettier than Interlaken.
 With several supermarkets, hotels and restaurants if offers all basics for a great stay.
-Moreover, there are perfect connections to Interlaken and the rest of the Jungfrau region;
+There are perfect connections to Interlaken and the rest of the Jungfrau region.

 - Gimmelwald is a tiny car-free settlement near Mürren.
 There aren't many facilities.
-We don't recommend staying there unless your main objective is to relax and enjoy the wonderful views, and if you don't mind traveling a bit more for sightseeing and shopping;
+We don't recommend staying there, unless your main objective is to relax and enjoy the wonderful views, and if you don't mind traveling longer for sightseeing and shopping.

 - Stechelberg is tiny as well and is located somewhat isolated at the end of the Lauterbrunnen valley.
 It can be reached from Lauterbrunnen by bus or by car.